Trade name

 A trade name, also known as a trading name, business name or operating name, is a pseudonym used by companies and other organizations that do not operate under their registered legal name.
 Registering the trade name with a relevant government body is often required.

 In a number of countries, the phrase "trading as" (abbreviated to t/a) is used to designate a trade name.
 In the United States, the phrase "doing business as" (abbreviated to DBA, dba, d.b.a., or d/b/a) is used, among others, such as assumed business name or fictitious business name.
 In Canada, "operating as" (abbreviated to o/a) and "trading as" are used, although "doing business as" is also sometimes used.

-A company typically uses a trade name to conduct business using a simpler name rather than using their formal and often lengthier name.
+A company typically uses a trade name to conduct business using a simpler name rather than its formal and often lengthier name.
 Trade names are also used when a preferred name cannot be registered, often because it may already be registered or is too similar to a name that is already registered.

+Online platforms such as Wix, Namelix, Looka, LegalZoom, and Elementor also provide tools for creating and searching for trade names as part of establishing a business website.